 Run for approximately 1 hour with the driven equipment in an unloaded condition d is not ion.
-Vibration
+Vibration should be at an acceptable level.

 The first coupled start up should be with no load.
 Apply power and verify that the load is i transmitting excessive vibration back to the motor though the coupling or the foundation.